dpeschka/tvtower/README.md

 k(\eta,\xi):=\int_\Omega \mu\nabla\eta_p\cdot\nabla \xi_p\hskip{2mm}\mathrm{d}x.
 $$

-We discretize via P2 FEM for all function and a Crank-Nicolson scheme in time.
+We discretize via P2 FEM for all function and a Crank-Nicolson scheme in time (except for the viscosity, which is solved fully implict).

 ## Core part of discretization